Denver Real Estate Statistics 2022-2023

 In the closing months of 2022 and early 2023, the Denver real estate marketplace is slowly becoming more balanced.
 The inventory has since been increasing in the final quota of 2022, even as sellers still wait for the New Year to list their houses.
 By the end of November 2022, detached homes dropped to 4,572, a 16.02% decrease from October 2022.
 On the other hand, active homes went down 8.94% to 1681.

 On average, homes in Denver receive up to 2 offers, and most sell in only 19 days.
 The average home price in Denver was about $575,000 in November.
 It is an increase of around 6.3% since 2021.
 This currently translates to $345 per square foot.
 In December of last year Denver’s average price per square foot was down 2.9%.
-In October 2022, only 849 homes were sold compared to a staggering 1462 last October, according to the Denver Metro Association of Realtors Market Trends Committee report.
+In October 2022, only 849 homes were sold compared to a staggering 1462 last October.

 30-year mortgage rates in Denver were 6.4% in early December 2022 compared to 7% in October 2022.
 The spring market will be the utmost indicator of what to expect in the sale of homes in Denver come 2023.
 Nevertheless, the real estate landscape continues to show stability.
 The median price of a home unit now is around $565K.
 Attached homes are currently $615K, while townhomes and condos sell at $410K, as reported by the housing association committee.
-The new average listing stays on the market for approximately 34 days, a 127% increase from a year ago.
+The new average listing stays on the market for approximately 34 days, a 127% increase for 2023.